k78ma/quartz/content/4B/AMATH 449/Adversarial Defence.md

 ![[Adversarial Defence-1775326094401.webp|496]]

 What if we built this process into our training?
-We can incorporate a mini adversarial attack into every gradient step while trainig.
+We can incorporate a mini adversarial attack into every gradient step while training.

 ## TRADES
 'TRadeoff-inspired Adversarial DEfense via Surrogate loss minimization" uses an idea like this.